brandonmcconnell/diff.email/README.md

 1. **User clicks "Save & Run".**
 2. `versions.save` creates a new HTML snapshot.
 3. `runs.create` inserts a `runs` row, enqueues 15 BullMQ jobs.
-4. **Worker (inside the server app)** picks up each job, launches Playwright with pre-cached mailbox sessions.
+4. **Worker (inside the server app)** picks up each job, launches Playwright with Browserbase + Stagehand to drive real webmail UIs.
 5. Screenshot PNG ➜ upload to `@vercel/blob` ➜ insert into `screenshots` table.
 6. When the last job finishes, the run flips to `done`, and the UI grid automatically refreshes via React-Query.